-The Georgia Composite Medical Board licenses qualified applicants as physicians, physician's assistants, residency trainees, respiratory care professionals, perfusionists, acupuncturists, orthotists, prosthetists, and auricular (ear) detoxification specialists.
+The Georgia Composite Medical Board licenses qualified applicants as physicians, physicians, residency trainees, respiratory care professionals, perfusionists, acupuncturists, orthotists, prosthetists, and auricular (ear) detoxification specialists.
 The Board also to investigates complaints and disciplines those who violate the Medical Practice Act or other laws governing the professional behavior of the licensed professionals.